 What a beautiful city!

-* Wroclaw has the second biggest main square in Poland, next to Krakow.
+* Wroclaw has the second largest main square in Poland, next to Krakow.

-Plus, Wroclaw is full of tiny dwarves hiding out around the city.. they’re actually labeled on the map so you can spend a day searching for these beauties.
+Plus, Wroclaw is full of tiny dwarves hiding out around the city.. they’re actually labeled on city maps so you can spend a day searching for these beauties.

 - The Wroclaw dwarves originated from a movement that began in the 1960s.
 Opposition to the communist government showed up to rallies wearing orange clothes and dwarf hats.
 Years later, at the end of the ’80s, more than 20,000 people gathered in the main square, again wearing orange clothes and dwarf hats.